 Here at the University Parish of Christ Sun of Justice, the volume of requests for Intentioned Masses has become too large to fit within our Parish’s worship schedule, and simply cannot be accommodated in a timely fashion as required in justice and charity.
 Therefore, to be considerate of all those concerned, and in an effort to recapture the “bigger picture” in a deeper understanding of prayer, Eucharist, and our faith lives, we will be establishing a communal Memorial Fund to address the Parish’s collective prayer concerns that have traditionally been offered through specific Intentioned Masses.

-On the first Sunday of the month at the 10:30 mass, we will list, honor and pray for all those enrolled in the Memorial Fund during the prior month.
+On the first Sunday Mass of the month, we will list, honor and pray for all those enrolled in the Memorial Fund during the prior month.
 While we will not individually list all those previously enrolled in the Memorial Fund during earlier months, we will offer prayers for them as a group.
 There will be no more specific, individual Intentioned Masses.

 The requested offering for enrolling an individual or intention in the Memorial Fund is $15.
 You may call, write or e-mail our Business Office to make such an enrollment.
 Upon receipt of your gift in the Business Office, a card will be issued to you or your designee(s) acknowledging your support.
 Should requests for a particular person or intention reach a cumulative level of $750, a permanent record of the individual or intention so honored will be made in a formal Memorial Book that will be kept in our Sanctuary.